Superformula/cloud-backend-test/README.md

 Even though you can deploy on your own this solution, which will already come with a GraphQL playground and with the due schema/documentation (accessible through `<base_url>/graphql`), a live playground with the complete documentation of the GraphQL schema of this solution can already be accessed [through this link](https://fwocmzbxg9.execute-api.us-east-1.amazonaws.com/dev/graphql).

 Besides that, if you wish to use Insomnia, you can find an Insomnia v4 data file called `cloud_backend_test_insomnia_v4.json` inside the folder `/assets`.
 Just import it and there will be a collection with all the requests available for our solution.

+## Further improvements

+- **Make it possible to run everything locally**: currently, only the backend can run locally, but other resources, such as DynamoDB, still need to be deployed so that the solution can work properly;
+- **Improve the user pagination and filtering**: besides making a "dummy" filtering at Users table (by only checking if the user name contains the filter string), the process of listing in general truly needs a performance improvement.
+Plugging [Amazon Elasticsearch Service](https://aws.amazon.com/elasticsearch-service/the-elk-stack/what-is-elasticsearch/) into this solution would be a good option for this issue, since it was built for this use case of storing data and will be searched for later;
+- **Configure Terraform to store the state files**: even though it is a simple task to set up a Terraform Backend to manage the state snapshots, it would make things a little harder for others to use the repo and play with it as they wish.
+- **Plug a distributed cache into the data sources**: right now, the class _UserDataSource_, for example, needs to go to DynamoDB every time it needs to fetch user data.
+As all our data sources are currently extending from the abstract class _DataSource_ from Apollo, and [since this class makes it possible to plug a key-value cache](https://www.apollographql.com/docs/apollo-server/data/data-sources/#using-memcachedredis-as-a-cache-storage-backend), we could then use Redis, for intance, as distributed cache to increase the performance of our queries;